wescale/kubernetes-formation/Day-1_Containers/5-use-volumes/tutorial.md

 To test if your application works well, you can click on the <walkthrough-web-preview-icon></walkthrough-web-preview-icon> icon.

+> Warning: As we use the same URL as preceding exercise but with a new reverse proxy, the browser cache may be very difficult to refresh.
+Try multiples CTRL+F5 (forced refresh) or use a private browsing tab.

 ## Check persistence

 To check the persistence of the mongo database, you can add articles by using the frontend.